zealzeng/zen-framework/README.md

 # Zen Framework
-A simple wrapper for spring framwork and define common conversions, utilities and components to simplify web development
+A simple wrapper for spring framwork which defines common conversions, utilities and components to simplify web development